Saaam1607/Dynamic-Slicing-and-Visualization-through-WebApp/README.md

 - Upper slice with H1 and H4 using a 10 Mbps link
 - H2 and H5 slice with a 3 Mbps link
 - H3 and H6 slice with a 7 Mbps link
-Host H7 and H8 are not part of any slice and aren't connected to any switch.
+Host H7 and H8 are not part of any slice and are not connected to any switch.

 ![image](images/Pingall/lowerScenarioPing.png)\
 ![image](images/Iperf/LowerCritical/1.png)\